bigheiniu/meta-coronavirus-dataset/README.md

 # awesome-coronavirus19-dataset
 This repository contains resources related to COVID-19.
-This data repository is maintained by [DMML](http://dmml.asu.edu/) group in Arizona State University.
+This data repository is maintained by [DMML](http://dmml.asu.edu/) lab at Arizona State University.

 ### Academics